Airway Clearance Therapy Illustration

 Types of Airway Clearance Therapy

-The most common types of airway clearance therapy include:
+Here are the most commonly used types of airway clearance therapy:

 Chest Physiotherapy (CPT)